 Have you ever wondered if you could earn extra money for college through scholarships?
 No matter how good your grades are or how much money your parents make, you may qualify for hundreds of scholarships.
-To improve your odds of winning a scholarship, you can start by learning about the different types of scholarships.
+To improve your odds of winning a scholarship, you can start by learning about the different types of scholarships for college.

 Generally, merit scholarships are those awarded to students who earn exceptional grades and have a high Grade Point Average (GPA).
-Additionally they are granted to students who finish in the top 5% to 10% of their graduating class.
-These scholarships are also related to high scores on standardized tests such as the ACT, SAT or those for Advanced Placement classes.
-Most people know this much.
+Additionally, they are granted to students who finish in the top 5% to 10% of their graduating class.
+These scholarships are also related to high scores on standardized tests such as the ACT, SAT, or those for Advanced Placement classes.
+Most people are familiar with these types of scholarships for college.

 Did you know that some merit scholarships are also granted for artistic, leadership or athletic excellence?
 Some merit scholarships may only require a 2.0 GPA if you have leadership involvement in your school and/or community.
 Your chances of earning a merit scholarship improve if you keep your grades up and do your best on standardized tests and are very involved in extracurricular activities.

 With the high cost of higher education these days, who doesn’t need extra money for college?
 The truth is that need-based scholarships are issued to students based on the FAFSA (Free Application for Federal Student Aid).
 If there is any chance that your family may qualify for need-based aid, make sure that you and your parents complete and submit the FAFSA as soon as possible in January of your senior year and each January that you are in college.
 Most need-based aid is granted on a first-come, first-served basis.
-The early bird does indeed catch the worm and that worm may be worth a lot of money to you and your family.
+The early bird does indeed catch the worm and that worm may be worth a lot of money to you and your family with these types of scholarships for college.

-There truly are scholarships for everyone.
+With all these types of scholarships for college, there truly are some for everyone.
 In a quick search for scholarships for my niece, a high school senior, I found scholarships for children of veterans, musicians, vegetarians, and some with no qualifications at all – you simply have to fill in the form and 80 high school students a year will win a $1,000 scholarship by random drawing from a large, national bank.
 The trick to finding these scholarships is to use search engines from websites like The College Board or Scholarship America to create a profile, which then produces a list of scholarships for which you may qualify.
 You can also have the site send you more information by email as additional scholarships are registered that match your criteria.
 Work smarter, not harder!
 These websites, and many others like them, can make your scholarship search easier, less time consuming and more effective.
+But, watch out for scholarship myths!

-Remember, there are approximately 2.4 million scholarships available which adds up to over $14 billion in aid.
+Remember, there are approximately 2.4 million scholarships available which add up to over $14 billion in aid.
 You deserve some of that money for your college future!
 Start now and best of luck!